 While we were loading the ship we got to see the shore workers busily loading luggage (yellow fork lifts) and washing windows (blue snorkels).
 The ship is "turned around" in one day – arriving in the morning and leaving in the afternoon.

 At the time it was launched in 2004, the QM2 was the largest ship on the seas.
 She was the first ship purpose built as a trans-Atlantic liner since the Queen Elizabeth 2 in 1969 and was designed to carry over 2500 passengers.
-Although the record for speed in an Atlantic crossinsg is still held by the SS United States, now retired, the QM2 is the fastest liner at present.
+Although the record for speed in an Atlantic crossing is held by the SS United States, now retired, the QM2 is the fastest liner at present.

 The crossing takes six days.
 Every day we set our clocks ahead by one hour.
 We felt this eliminated jet lag, but some of our fellow travelers thought it prolonged it.
 Different strokes, I guess.